-2.4.
-Priorities
+2.4 Priorities

-Types of Cancer:
+Cancer Focus:

 Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
 See section 2.5 for specific areas of emphasis.
 Priority will be given to applications to disseminate and replicate projects that when implemented can address the following program priorities set by the CPRIT Oversight Committee: